 But a takeaway coffee is a staple offer not just for coffee shop owners, but for businesses using bean-to-cup machines to serve the general public and staff.

 So what can your business do about it?

-- The fourth option is to sign up to specialist collection services.
+The fourth option is to sign up for specialist collection services.
 The only option right now is run by Simply Cups.
 Your customers’ discarded cups could in time be turned into anything from a pen to a park bench.
-That’s better than taking 30 years or more to decompose in landfill.
+That’s better than taking 30 years or more to decompose in a landfill.

 Lastly, keep an eye out for new street recycling projects.
 After a successful trial in Manchester, recycling bins specifically for coffee cups are being introduced in London’s Square Mile.
 That’s great if you’re in the City, but it’ll be some time before you see such a scheme come your way if you’re elsewhere in the country.